Visible Greenness Exposure

 Viewshed

-Finally, the visibility of all points withing a certain buffer around point A can be calculated, using the lineOfSight
+Finally, we can calculate the visibility of all points within a specified buffer around point A using lineOfSight

 function.
 The viewshed